 The purses for the Super Stocks, Street Stocks and Modifides are posted on our website.
 The American Factory Stocks will be run for Trophies only.
 Any division that does not have a minimum of 10 cars will be running for Trophies only.
 All payouts will be mailed the week after the event.
 In order to receive your payout you must fill out a current 1099 form and have on file with the Speedway.

-be a PASSCAR Member prior to your first race to participate in the PASSCAR
+• You MUST be a PASSCAR Member to participate in the PASSCAR PURSUIT CHAMPIONSHIP.

-• Each Division will have seven Drivers (SUPER SEVEN) Qualify for the PASSCAR PURSUIT CHAMPIONSHIP Main Event on November 15th (Rain Date of November 22nd if needed) starting with the first qualifying Main Event on MARCH 14th.
+• Each Division will have seven Drivers (SUPER SEVEN) Qualify for the PASSCAR PURSUIT CHAMPIONSHIP Main Event on OCTOBER 24, 2015 starting with the first qualifying Main Event on MARCH 14th.
 The Super Seven can be increased based on added events (Fair Race).

-• Any Driver that wins one of the first seven Qualifying Races will automatically earn a spot in the PASSCAR PURSUIT CHAMPIONSHIP Main Event on November 15th.
-However, to retain their spot in the PASSCAR PURSUIT they must attempt to qualify for all the remaining qualifying Main Events.
-If a Driver cannot compete in the first qualifying Main Event on April 5th, they can enter the PASSCAR PURSUIT CHAMPIONSHIP by being a member of PASSCAR and starting their Pursuit on May 17th and attempting to qualify for all the remaining qualifying Main Events prior to November 15th.
-Any Driver that wins a Main Event and does not attempt to qualify for all remaining qualifying Main Events will be disqualified from the PASSCAR PURSUIT.
-AFTER THE MAY 17TH EVENT THE FIELD FOR THE PURSUIT WILL BE LOCKED IN.
-It is in the Drivers best interest to start the Pursuit on April 5th in case a portion of the Super Seven is filled by points.
+• Any Driver that wins one of the first seven Qualifying Races will automatically earn a spot in the PASSCAR PURSUIT CHAMPIONSHIP Main Event on October 24th.
+If a Driver cannot compete in the first qualifying Main Event on March 14th, they can enter the PASSCAR PURSUIT CHAMPIONSHIP by being a member of PASSCAR and starting their Pursuit on April 11th.
+After the April 11th event the field for the pursuit will be locked in.
+ANY DRIVER THAT MISSES (does not enter the event and attempt to qualify) MORE THAN ONE RACE AFTER THEY HAVE ENTERED THE PURSUIT, WILL BE DISQUALIFIED FROM THE PURSUIT.
+It is in the Drivers best interest to start the Pursuit on March 14th in case a portion of the Super Seven is filled by points.

 • If there is not seven different winners of the Qualifying Races, the remaining spots will be filled with Drivers that have highest points during the Qualifying Races that do not have a win.